agentrpc/agentrpc/README.md

 ## Features

 - **Multi-language Support**
-  Connect Agents to tools in multiple languages including TypeScript, Go, and Python (.NET coming soon).
+  Connect Agents to tools in multiple languages including TypeScript an Go.
+(Python and .NET coming soon).

 - **Private Network Support**
   Register functions and APIs even in private VPCs with no open ports required.